vert-x3/vertx-web-site/src/site/blog/posts/real-time-bidding-with-websockets-and-vertx.md

 ---
 title: Real-time bidding with Websockets and Vert.x
 template: post.html
-date: 2016-01-21
+date: 2016-01-15
 author: mwarc
-draft: true
 ---
 The expectations of users for interactivity with web applications have changed over the past few years.
 Users during bidding in auction no longer want to press the refresh button to check if the price has changed or the auction is over.
 This made bidding difficult and less fun.
 Instead, they expect to see the updates in application in real-time.

 In this article I want to show how to create a simple application that provides real-time bidding.
 We will use WebSockets, [SockJS](https://github.com/sockjs/sockjs-client) and Vert.x.

-We will create a frontend for fast bidding that communicates with a microservice written in Java and based on Vert.x.
+We will create a front-end for fast bidding that communicates with a micro-service written in Java and based on Vert.x.

 ## What are Websockets?